 But these lines are virtually imperceptible from the ground.
 That’s s why you’ll need to book a flight to admire the true majesty and intricacy of all this dust in the wind (I had to, it was right there.
 If you don’t get the reference, look the song up.
 So good).
 As you peer through the window, you will see these magnificent shapes tell the uncertain story of an uncertain people.
 I never shut up but seeing these shapes, I was literally stunned into silence.
 I just sat there and gazed out in wonderment at the endless array of shapes that dazzle the eyes and amaze the mind.

 ***Real Talk: Some of the planes that are used to view the Nazca Lines tend to crash.
-Be safe
+Be safe, practice Peru safe travel,

 and book an early morning flight on an A class plane.
 This will be the most expensive mode of transportation, but at least you know the plane will be safe (Kind of like a pregnancy test, this is not something you wanna skimp on).
 Seriously if you read one thing, this should be the Peru tourist information that you read.

 7. Amazon (Seriously one of the top 10 things to do in Peru and no, not the online company; even though they are super awesome)

 This final member of the top sites to see in Peru has a special place in my heart.
 Now, I would love to regale you with a tale of me hiking through a rain soaked, botanical garden of eden.
 I would describe the curtain of humidity that descended upon me as I trudged through the merciless greenery that enveloped me at every